What You'll Learn

 Humans are creatures of habit.
 Even when we welcome it, change takes more energy.
 So perhaps it’s not surprising that children often find it difficult to make transitions between activities, places and objects of attention.
 Being asked to stop one thing and start another is a very common trigger for problem behavior, especially for kids who have emotional or developmental challenges.

-“Transitions are hard for everybody,” says Dr. David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute.
+“Transitions are hard for everybody,” says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “One of the reasons why transitions may be hard is that we’re often transitioning from a preferred activity – something we like doing – to something that we need to do.”

 What does trouble with transitions look like?